-Five parts you should change during a clutch replacement
+Five parts that should be changed during a clutch replacement

 It’s often thought to be the sportier way to drive.
 It’s also thriftier to buy.